huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 You are now ready to use the Argilla Python client from an IDE such as Colab, Jupyter, or VS Code.

 If you want to a quick step-by-step example, keep reading.
-If you want an end-to-end tutorial, go to this [tutorial and use Colab or Jupyter](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).

-Let's create our first dataset for labelling!
+We recommend to [run this end-to-end tutorial using Colab or Jupyter](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html), but let's see the main steps.

-First we need to pip install `datasets` and `argilla` on Colab or your local machine:
+First, we need to pip install `datasets` and `argilla` on Colab or your local machine:

 ```bash
 pip install datasets argilla